HubSpot vs. Salesforce Pardot vs. Marketo: Choosing the Best Marketing Platform

 - Marketo has a strong focus on email automation and lead management, but if you’re looking for a platform that will also boost lead generation, HubSpot has the edge.
 HubSpot focuses on lead generation using inbound marketing methods, like providing informative blog posts, engaging social media content, and the tools you need to analyze results.

 - Marketo takes some technical know-how to get the most out of its features.
 When setting up landing pages and emails in Marketo, you may need someone on your team with HTML and/or CSS experience to ensure they are mobile-friendly.
 Marketo’s reporting interface can also be tough to navigate.
-If the reporting tools are hard to use, then are they really worth it?
+If the reporting tools are hard to use, are they really worth it?

 HubSpot grows with your company

 One of the advantages to HubSpot we’ve seen with companies we work with is that the platform has a number of features designed to meet a company’s needs as it grows.
-For example, ensuring a customer doesn’t get inundated with email from your brands can get more difficult as the company grows and the number of campaigns increases.
+For example, ensuring a customer doesn’t get inundated with emails from your brands can get more difficult as the company grows and the number of campaigns increases.

 HubSpot offers an email send frequency cap

 To help companies automatically protect against sending too many emails, Marketing Hub Enterprise has an email send frequency cap that allows you to set the maximum number of emails contacts will receive.
 When a contact reaches the maximum, they no longer get emails from your company within the given time frame you set.
-Important emails that need to get through can be overridden and the setting is automatically overridden for transactional emails.
+Important emails that need to get through can be overridden, and the setting is automatically overridden for transactional emails.
 It’s a small but handy automation tool that makes email marketing easier—and who doesn’t want that?

 HubSpot Marketing Contacts scale with your business